 An architectural draughtsperson will usually have technical institute training.
 They can be a good low cost option in many situations, but you may not get the same design flair.

-Use a draughtsperson when renovating your kitchen or laundry and no structural work is required.
+Use a draughtsperson if you're renovating your kitchen or laundry and no structural work is needed.
 If your project involves restricted building work, you’ll need to check if they are an LBP.

-Sometimes opting for a less experienced or less qualified person can cost more in the long run.
-If you’re on a limited budget, a skilled architect or designer can explore ways to make your budget and ideas fit, as well as efficiently navigate the Building and Resource consent processes.
+Sometimes opting for a less experienced or less qualified person can cost you more in the long run.
+If you have a limited budget, a skilled architect or designer can explore ways to make your budget and ideas fit, as well as efficiently navigate the Building and Resource consent processes.